 “Sterling Bay Area pianist and an intrepid illuminator of the classical avant-garde” —The New York Times

-Pianist Sarah Cahill celebrated the eightieth birthday of Terry Riley in 2015 by playing seven compositions by and for Riley, including several world premieres by MIT composers.
+As part of the 2014–15 season of MIT Sounding, Cahill celebrated the 80th birthday of Terry Riley in 2015 by playing seven compositions by and for Riley, including several world premieres by MIT composers.

-Sarah Cahill’s visit to the Institute is part of MIT Sounding, an innovative annual performance series that blurs the boundaries between contemporary and world music.
-Curated by Evan Ziporyn, Faculty Director of the MIT Center for Art, Science & Technology, the 2014-15 season of MIT Sounding’s diverse offerings range from live performances by new music pioneers Alvin Lucier and Terry Riley to early music denizens Boston Camerata and the Grammy Award-winning ensemble Roomful of Teeth.
+Cahill’s visits to the Institute are part of MIT Sounding, an innovative annual performance series that blurs the boundaries between contemporary and world music.
+Curated by Evan Ziporyn, faculty director of the MIT Center for Art, Science & Technology, the 2014–15 season of MIT Sounding’s diverse offerings ranged from live performances by new music pioneers Alvin Lucier and Terry Riley to early music denizens Boston Camerata and the Grammy Award-winning ensemble Roomful of Teeth.
+The 2017–18 season of MIT Sounding integrates the avant-garde sounds of ancient instruments and traditional practices with cutting-edge composition and technology to present various visions of a new, evolving music that defies genre.

 More at the artist’s website: Sarah Cahill.